Konami33/Nginx-load-balancer/README.md

     Here, we can see our server is deployed in both the worker node.

 - Visit http://<nginx-public-ip> in a web browser.
-You should see a response from one of the Flask applications deployed in k3s cluster.
+You should see a response from the Flask applications deployed in k3s cluster.

     ![alt text](https://github.com/Konami33/Nginx-load-balancer/raw/main/img/image-13.png)

 ---

 So, we have completed our task successfully.
-We have installed and configure k3s and deployed the server in the k3s cluster.
-Then configured a layer4 loadbalancer using nginx.
+We have created the infrastrucure, installed and configure k3s and deployed the server in the k3s cluster.
+Then configured a layer 4 loadbalancer using nginx.